cython/cython/.github/report-handling-manual.md

 * A public reprimand.
 In this case, the Committee chair will deliver that reprimand in the same venue that the violation occurred, within the limits of practicality.
 E.g., the original mailing list for an email violation, but for a chat room discussion where the person/context may be gone, they can be reached by other means.
 The group may choose to publish this message elsewhere for documentation purposes.
 * A request for a public or private apology, assuming the reporter agrees to this idea: they may at their discretion refuse further contact with the violator.
 The chair will deliver this request.
 The Committee may, if it chooses, attach “strings” to this request: for example, the group may ask a violator to apologize in order to retain one’s membership on a mailing list.
 * A “mutually agreed upon hiatus” where the Committee asks the individual to temporarily refrain from community participation.
 If the individual chooses not to take a temporary break voluntarily, the Committee may issue a “mandatory cooling off period”.
-* A permanent or temporary ban from some or all Cython spaces (mailing lists, gitter.im, etc.).
+* A permanent or temporary ban from some or all Cython spaces (mailing list, GitHub, etc.).
 The group will maintain records of all such bans so that they may be reviewed in the future or otherwise maintained.

 Once a resolution is agreed upon, but before it is enacted, the Committee will contact the original reporter and any other affected parties and explain the proposed resolution.
 The Committee will ask if this resolution is acceptable, and must note feedback for the record.